14 Best and Worst Things to Do in Tokyo: Is Tokyo Worth Visiting?

 Shibuya Crossing is interesting, perhaps only because tourists make it interesting.
 Otherwise, it's just a busy pedestrian crossing

+Is this really an unmissable thing to do in Tokyo?
 It's just a colossal crosswalk, folks!
 Sure, it's a spectacle of human flow, but once you've seen it, well, you've seen it.
-You can really start to tell the pickings are slim in Tokyo when one of must-sees is also very overrated.
+You can really start to tell the pickings are slim in Tokyo when one of the must-see places to visit is also very overrated.
 Shibuya Crossing is… a busy crosswalk!
 WOW!
 I know you want to see it and walk it for yourself, so did I, and so did a thousand other tourists.
 Now that I think of it, I wonder if it’s the tourists making it this busy…

 Shibuya Crossing is pure chaos because the crosswalks don’t just connect 4(ish) regular street corners, but there’s also the massive diagonal path down the middle.
 With this addition, the crossing possibilities are almost endless!
 You could spend hours doing figure eights at Shibuya Crossing if you wanted.
-Maybe when you find out how overrated Tokyo is and you run out of things to do, lol.
-Add people stopping in the middle, taking pictures and capturing videos, and you’ve got yourself an overcrowded nightmare.
+Add people stopping in the middle, taking pictures, and capturing videos, and you’ve got yourself an overcrowded nightmare.
 Or an epic experience, you choose.

 Where is the best view of the Shibuya Crossing?